jaspector

 Most new construction; alterations; additions and repairs (with exceptions noted below)

-Typical processing time is 3 weeks average for initial plan review; exact timeline depends on plan completeness and inspection availability.
+Building permit processing times in unincorporated Flathead County, MT typically run 3 weeks average for initial plan review; exact timeline depends on plan completeness and inspection availability.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Flathead County, MT.
 The following work is generally exempt: Farm and ranch buildings; Mining buildings on mining property; Petroleum refineries and pulp/paper mills (except office and shop buildings); Residential buildings containing less than five dwelling units (except when serving transient guests); Private garages and private storage buildings used for owner's own use (not part of commercial enterprise or business); Some minor repairs (inquiry to bureau may be required to determine exemption status).
-Note: Certain zoning districts (BS, BR-4, HO, I-1H, WV) require site plan review prior to construction start even if building permit exemption applies
+Note: Certain zoning districts (BS, BR-4, HO, I-1H, WV) require site plan review prior to construction start even if building permit exemption applies When in doubt, confirm with the local building department before starting work.